Bab Al-Sharqi

 Bab Al-Sharqi is a neighborhood of central Baghdad, Iraq.
+It is bordered with Shorja and Bataween.
 The area surrounding Bab Al-Sharqi market is a stronghold of the Mahdi Army, the main Shia militia in central Iraq..

 Background

 This Shi'a neighborhood saw some of the most intense sectarian fighting during Operation Iraqi Freedom.
 It continued to be plagued by routine attacks as late as 2016.

 Bab al-Sharqi is located on the east bank of the Tigris River, near the Jumhuriya Bridge.
 It is directly across the river from the Ministry of Planning, Ministry of Information and the Green Zone.

 22 January 2007 Car Bombs

 On 22 January 2007 two powerful car bombs ripped through the Bab Al-Sharqi market in Baghdad, killing at least 88 people and wounding 160 others in one of the bloodiest insurgent attacks of Operation Iraqi Freedom.
 The attack coincided with the arrival of 3,200 additional troops into Baghdad as part of the troop surge of 2007.